benallfree/pocketpages/app/(main)/docs/routing.md

 This routing priority ensures that your custom logic and dynamic content in PocketPages are always prioritized, giving you full control over the routing and content delivery in your application.

-## Trailing Slash Redirects for `index.ejs`
+## Trailing Slash Redirects for index Files

-In PocketPages, any route endpoint that resolves to an `index.ejs` file will automatically be redirected to use a trailing slash (`/`).
+In PocketPages, any route endpoint that resolves to an `index` (of any extension) will automatically be redirected to use a trailing slash (`/`).
 This redirection ensures that sibling files can be loaded using relative paths from the browser URL.

 ### Example Scenario